brikis98/yevgeniy-brikman-homepage/_posts/2023-03-02-continuous-discovery-habits.md

 ## Instead of "whether or not" decisions, use a "compare and contrast" mindset

 One of the most common mistakes product teams make is to get caught up in "whether or not" decisions: e.g., "should we stop everything to fix this problem?" or "should we stop everything to build this feature?"
-This is a trap that makes you myopic and leads to poor decision making, as you're essentially asking, "is this valuable" whereas what you should really be asking is, "is this _the most valuable_ thing we could do?"
+This is a trap that makes you myopic and leads to poor decision-making, as you're essentially asking, "is this valuable" whereas what you should really be asking is, "is this _the most valuable_ thing we could do?"

 Instead of framing decisions as "whether or not" decisions, you should shift to a "compare and contrast" mindset.
 Instead of "should we solve this customer need?" you should ask "which of these customer needs is most important for us to address right now?"
 Instead of jumping at the first idea you have, ask "how else might we address this opportunity?"